Sanokei/David-The-Duck/journal.md

 realized the speed and time could be 0 so i just add 1 so that doesnt happen

 slimmed down the import from * (all) to the select classes needed.

+adding new feature in which reddit gets displayed on a window and gets pushed into the screen

+## Day 3 (8/5)
+I have two days remaining.

+I have to figure out what is vital and what to cut.

+I decided to continue the reddit get thing.
+But I think a random youtube video getting played and sent via duck is better. so I will be working on that.

+scratch the creating a new window portion.
+It makes it very complicated.
+Imma spawn a new webBrowser off screen.

+I did nothing today to work on this. oops.

+Well its 11:05 and i didnt want to work on it because the errors i faced meant i would have to go into the deep and scary world of... multi threading *shivers*

+okay so i just set up the threads but then i read through it and i should be using processes instead which are quite simialr so im not too upset about changing it last minute.

+## Day 4 (8/6)

+One day until its Cons birthday, i gotta make it count.